itu-devops/lecture_notes/sessions/session_10/Slides.md

 wa8f99b6t199        appserver.5         stifstof/crashserver:latest   node-0              Running             Running 12 seconds ago
 ```

----

 ### Does the replication work?

 You should now be able to invoke the webpage without seeing the error-page each time the container is killed, but instead see the request being served by another container.
 Nice!

-Althrough it is possible to kill all container by manically invoking the /status endpoint, if you want to test the self-healing feature of swarm, you can invoke the /kill endpoint, which will kill the container immediately, so you don't have to wait.
+Although it is possible to kill all container by manically invoking the /status endpoint, if you want to test the self-healing feature of swarm, you can invoke the /kill endpoint, which will kill the container immediately, so you don't have to wait.

----

 ### Checking that the routing mesh works as advertised